postkevone/razer-blade-stealth-13-oc/README.md

 - [Limitation of AirportItlwm.kext](https://openintelwireless.github.io/itlwm/FAQ.html#limitation-of-airportitlwm-kext)
 - Discrete GPU (disabled)
 - Internal microphone
-- Sleep.
+- Sleep (works only if you disable dGPU from a modded BIOS by setting `Primary Display` to `IGTX`).
+    - Sleep works even with the stock BIOS.
+However, the dGPU turns on by itself after sleep, resulting in high battery consumption.
-    - Sleep works but the dGPU is turned on after sleep.
-Disable sleep completely for longer battery life: `sudo pmset disablesleep 1`.
+    - Disable sleep completely for longer battery life on stock BIOS: `sudo pmset disablesleep 1`.

 ## Not tested